 In the House.
 Eating, drinking, chewing gum and using tobacco products are prohibited.
 Cell phones and other electronic devices must be turned off.
 Still photography, filming, and video recording are prohibited.
 Visitors are urged not to touch or lean on walls or furnishings.

 On the Grounds.
 The West Lawn is open to visitors; otherwise visitors are asked to remain on designated paths and trails.
 Smoking is not permitted near the house or its dependencies and terraces.
+Operating Unmanned Aerial Vehicles (drones) on Foundation property is strictly prohibited.

 Photography: Still photography, filming and video recording for personal use are permitted on the grounds of Monticello.
 No photography of any kind is allowed inside the house.

 Pets.
 Pets are allowed on the grounds if leashed.
 With the exception of certified service dogs, pets are not allowed in any buildings or on the shuttle buses.
 Visitors who bring pets are required to clean up after them.
-NOTE: Do not bring pets to Monticello on September 12, 2015, the day of the Heritage Harvest Festivalunless they are certified service animals.

 Smoking.
 Monticello is a smoke-free site.